Who are Village Home Learners?

 Village Home students are self-directed learners who actively participate in their educational plans with their families.
 Parents are the managers of their children’s education, and, in most cases, learners engage in learning activities outside of Village Home.
 Because we have a structure based on trust that maximizes student autonomy, students must be able to manage their own learning constructively in the classroom.
 Village Home classrooms accommodate a wide range of academic ability, but we are not a program designed for learners with academic, emotional, or behavioral challenges that preclude them from managing their own learning constructively in the classroom.

-Village Home serves accelerated learners through our mixed-age, interest-based design; some classes have required age ranges, but most classes are open to accelerated learners who are working above their grade level.
+Village Home serves accelerated learners through our mixed-age, interest-based design; some classes have required age ranges, but most classes are open to learners who are working above their grade level.
 Village Home teachers are not trained to serve students with special needs.
 In some cases, special needs students are accommodated with their parent or an aid designated by the parent.

 Learner and Family Stories:

-Young Family Fun at Village Home for Mom Too
+Young Family Fun at Village Home

-by Davina Fitzgerald
+by Davina Fitzgerald, VH Parent

-Davina and Luke are homeschooling their two children (Corabelle, 5 and Ezra, 2.)
+We are homeschooling our two children (Corabelle, 5 and Ezra, 2.)
 Ezra is an active and energetic boy.
 He loves observing everything in the world around him.
 Ezra is fascinated with anything that moves.
 He loves climbing and building and taking things apart.
 Ezra started tagging along to classes at Village Home with his older sister when he was 13 months old.
 Within a few months, upon arriving at at Village Home, Ezra would run right into the room and was so excited.
 He walks through the hall waving at all the kids and adults he sees.
 Ezra loves when teenagers talk to him or play ball with him.
 His favorite parts of Little Villagers are the interactive songs at circle time, and playing on the playground with his friends.
 Ezra loves singing and playing with the ukulele and other instruments at home.
 He enjoys having books read to him, and exploring on neighborhood walks.
 His favorite toys are balls and blocks.
 Ezra also loves riding around the neighborhood on his bike seat where he can see everything.
 He is very social with children and adults and loves going on outings.

 Beyond High School: Click here